jmheumann/teamtomo.github.io/resources/cryoet-software/peet/peet.md

-[PEET](https://bio3d.colorado.edu/peet/) is subtomogram averaging package developed and maintained by the University of Colorado at at Boulder.
+[PEET](https://bio3d.colorado.edu/peet/) is subtomogram averaging package developed and maintained by the University of Colorado at Boulder.
 PEET is free, open-source, and is supported on Linux, MacOS, and Windows.
 Please see the link above for binaries, source code, and documentation.
 For example, subtomogram averaging of the 5 tomogram subset of EMPIAR-10164 to near atomic resolution using